Abhishekkochar/RareSkills_solidity_interview/Medium.md

 ### What is a rebasing token?

 A rebase, or elastic, token, is a token where the supply and the user’s balance is adjusted periodically.
 E.g any Liquidty stake token.

+### what is unchecked in solidity?

+Solidity 0.8 introduced the `unchecked` keyword, which allows developers to disable overflow and underflow checks.
+By leveraging Unchecked Math, you can significantly reduce gas costs and make your contracts more efficient.